fluxtah/songml/README.md

 # 🎵 songml

-A Kotlin-based parser for a custom music markup format (SongML) – designed for musicians, looping artists, and visual creators.
+A Kotlin-based parser for a custom music markup format (SongML) – designed for songwriters.

 Parse structured song files with chords, lyrics, timing cues, and export-ready structure.

+FCPXML generator for generating overlays in lyric/chord videos

 ## ✨ Features